Flyway scale conservation – from Suffolk to Senegal

 European Turtle Dove Action Plan

-An EU LIFE+ funded project to develop an International Species Action Plan for the turtle dove began in 2015 and after three years of hard work, collaboration and cooperation a flyway scale plan to conserve this iconic species was officially launched in May 2018.
+Turtle Doves cross many borders in the space of their annual migrations.
+It is important that organisations along their migratory route work together to secure a bright future for the species.
+A key catalyst for such collaboration came in the form of an EU LIFE+ funded project to develop an International Species Action Plan for the Turtle Dove.
+The project began in 2015 and after three years of hard work, collaboration and cooperation, a flyway-scale plan to conserve this iconic species was officially launched in May 2018.

-Photo: Ian Fisher from RSPB helps to launch the Turtle Dove Species Action Plan in May 2018 © RSPB
+Photo: Ian Fisher (RSPB) at the launch of the Turtle Dove Species Action Plan in May 2018.
+Credit: RSPB.

 Read more

-Photo: Turtle Dove in flight taken at RSPB Otmoor © Paul Tomlinson
+Photo: Turtle Dove in flight.
+Credit: Paul Tomlinson.

 Read more